utdata/icj-project-template/README.md

 }
 ```

-There is an example in `index.njk` of using a loop to access data in these files.
+There is an example using a loop to access data in these files in `index.njk`.

-- You can add new `*.json` files into `src/njk/_data/` and they will be added to the Nunjucks context as `filename.arrayname`, with key values with `{{ arrayname.key }}`.
+- You can add new `*.json` files into `src/njk/_data/` and they will be added to the Nunjucks context as `filename.arrayname`.
+Data is access with a data tag `{{ arrayname.key }}`.
-- With the Google Drive authentication described below, you can store data in Google Sheets or Docs and "fetch" it as JSON arrays, which will be saved in the `src/njk/_data` folder.
+- Optionally, with the Google Drive authentication described below, you can store data in Google Sheets or Docs and "fetch" it as JSON arrays, which will be saved in the `src/njk/_data` folder.
 - You can also create global variables in `project.config.json` as key-value pairs or arrays.

 > IMPORTANT: If you add/change/delete data in JSON files, you must re-run the `gulp dev` command to make it available to Nunjucks.

 ### Generating detail pages from data

-It is possible to generate multiple pages from data and a Nunjucks data.
+It is possible to "bake" multiple pages from data and a Nunjucks layout.
 The process requires three things:

 - A Nunjucks layout.
 There is an example in the project: `src/njk/_layouts/detail-book.njk`.
 Data is accessed as `{{ keyvalue }}` as the file and array are set in the config file.
 - A JSON data file saved in `_data`.